 If we build further into our model a theory of fallibilities and mistakes, then we have a reasonable degree of sophistication emerging as regards a model of alien / human interaction.
-Supposing our observed UFO (above) is from alien Level A. There are of course going to be alien Level B, etc. When the mistakes of Level A are compounded with the mistakes of alien Level B and summed to infinity with succeeding levels, consciousness and culture become something rather like the manifold life on an old garden wall.
+Supposing our observed UFO (above) is from alien Level A. There are of course going to be alien Level B, C, etc. When the mistakes of Level A are compounded with the mistakes of alien Level B and summed to infinity with succeeding levels, then consciousness and culture become something rather like the manifold life on an old garden wall.

 Now, supposing one of the film aircraft “actually” crashed near where the film shooting is taking place.
 Supposing the pilot is killed, but his observer is alive though injured.
 The body of the pilot and his injured observer on a stretcher are both put momentarily alongside plastic models of “dead” (and apparently severely injured) Marines on stretchers.
 What would our native think of crude fact and fiction separations, then, with large and small robots everywhere moving between the living, the mock-dead, and almost-dead?
 Supposing an enterprising film director decided to film the entire confused scene, complete with the still-blazing wreckage of the mock aircraft?
 How would our curious native deal with these levels of pseudo-illusions which turn fact into fiction and vice versa?
 Alone, he would also have to deal with the idea of “accurate” falsehoods manoeuvring between different sets of commercial trickery whose “authenticity” has to be “real” in order to generate that abstraction called paper money.

-Let us imagine that our native sees himself imagining and wondering and questioning on the many flat-screen monitors within the film unit, and the situation becomes completely liminal.
+Let us imagine that our native sees himself, imagining and wondering and questioning on the many flat-screen monitors within the film unit, and the situation becomes completely liminal.